Helpful Tips For Elderly Care!

 - Have grab bars near the toilet and the shower.
 I know they don’t look good – but they are a must.

-- Smoke detectors with a vibrate or strobe lighting can wake seniors when conventional devices don’t.
+- Smoke detectors with vibrate or strobe lighting can wake seniors when conventional devices don’t.

 - Anti-scald devices for showers and faucets protect older skin and prevent severe burns.
-Or set the water heaters at 120 degrees – to a “low” temperature.
+You can also set the water heaters at 120 degrees—to a “low” temperature.

 - Ensure all cables and wires are tucked away to prevent slips or falls.